tiernano/www.geekphotographer.com/_posts/2006-07-10-new-domain-new-server.md

 categories:
   - Uncategorized
 ---
 Good morning.
 I have moved this blog to a new server, and i have registered a new domain name too! [tiernanotoolephotography.com/blog][1] will get you to the blog site, and just a [tiernanotoolephotography.com][2] will get you to the main site, of which there is nothing yet, but i will be posting stuff soon.
-Keep your eyes pealed (or how ever your meant to spell that&#8230;)
+Keep your eyes pealed (or how ever your meant to spell that.)

-bk_keywords:camera

  [1]: http://www.tiernanotoolephotography.com/blog
  [2]: http://www.tiernanotoolephotography.com/